Hikaru no Go: Anime

 Hikaru no Go was adapted into an anime television series by Studio Pierrot.
 It was broadcast on TV Tokyo from October 10, 2001, to March 26, 2003, for 75 episodes.
 A New Year's Special titled Hikaru no Go: Journey to the North Star Cup (ヒカルの碁 スペシャル 北斗杯への道, Hikaru no Go Hokuto-hai e no Michi) aired on January 3, 2004.

 Viz Media acquired the North American English-language rights to the Hikaru no Go anime at the same time as the manga, in June 2003.
 The Ocean Group produced an English voice dub for the series.
 A "Sneak Preview" DVD of the first episode was included in the January 2006 issue of Shonen Jump (Volume 4, Issue 1) to subscribers.
 Viz began releasing the series on DVD on December 27, 2005.
 However, only eleven volumes were released (covering 45 episodes) before they were officially discontinued in April 2008.
 Hikaru no Go debuted on ImaginAsian TV in the United States on May 2, 2006.
 Each episode aired in subtitled Japanese every Tuesday, before the English dub of the same episode was shown on Saturday.
 It premiered on the online streaming service Toonami Jetstream on July 14, 2006, and ran until the service shut down in January 2009 with only three episodes remaining.
 The entire series was added to Netflix in 2011.

 Video games

-A series of three Go video games based on the series were created by Konami for the Game Boy Advance.
-The third was also released on the GameCube.
+A series of three Go video games based on the series were created by Konami for the Game Boy Advance, released from October 25, 2001, to March 20, 2003; the third was also released on the GameCube.
 Hikaru and Sai also appear as support characters in the Weekly Shōnen Jump crossover game Jump Super Stars.